awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step4.md

 8. In our simulated environment, it returned **success** for all c5 instances in the middle tier.

 ### 1.4 Use of storage
 The other area for saving with storage is to find the best type of storage for your purpose.
 If you have large amounts of storage with high utilization/low free space, then this could potentially yield large benefits, this will be highly dependent on your workload.

-Like the previous step, system administration is out of scope for this lab, so we will demonstrate some commands that can be used on a Linux instance to help track down storage usage.

-Make sure you perform this operation in a test or other non-production environment, if you are using the sample log files you can **just read** the following steps:

-1. Logon to a target instance

-2. Go to the root directory

-        sudo su
-        cd /
+We will show how we found what our storage was used for in the test environment.

-3. Execute the following disk usage command and view the results:
+1. We executed the following disk usage command and view the results:

         sudo du -h --max-depth=1 | sort -hr

 ![Images/storage_check1.png](Images/storage_check1.png)

-4. You can see there is a lot of storage used in the **ftp** and **var** directories, lets look further.
+4. You can see there was a lot of storage used in the **ftp** and **var** directories, lets look further.

-5. Iteratively execute disk usage statements for the large directories, here we will traverse the /var directory to find the largest usage on our front end instance:
+5. Iteratively we executed disk usage statements for the large directories, here we traversed the /var directory to find the largest usage on our front end instance:

         du -h --max-depth=1 /var | sort -hr du -h --max-depth=1 /var/www | sort -hr